cloudfoundry-community/gautocloud/docs/connectors.md

 **Tip**: You can load all based *Amqp Client* by importing: `_ "github.com/cloudfoundry-community/gautocloud/connectors/amqp"`

 ##### Type documentation
-The type `*amqp.Connection` can be found in package: `github.com/streadway/amqp`.
+The type `*amqp.Connection` can be found in package: `github.com/rabbitmq/amqp091-go`;

-You can find documentation related to package `github.com/streadway/amqp` here: [https://github.com/streadway/amqp](https://github.com/streadway/amqp).
+you can find it's documentation at: https://pkg.go.dev/github.com/rabbitmq/amqp091-go.

 ##### Example